jerryhao66/HRL/README.md

 # Hierarchical Reinforcement Learning for Course Recommendation in MOOCs
-This is basic implementation of our AAAI'19 paper
+This is the basic implementation of our AAAI'19 paper

 Jing Zhang, Bowen Hao, Bo Chen, Cuiping Li*, Hong Chen, Jimeng Sun